dylnb/esslli2015-monads/intro/README.md

   side effects independent of the main "computation".
 Expressives such as *damn*, as in *the man fed his damn mongoose*, commit the speaker to certain attitudes independently of the truth of the statement in which it occurs.

+  See Asudeh and Giorgolo's 2015 ESSLLI course (second week)!

 So the modular techniques developed for functional programming can be applied directly to many familiar problems in the interpretation of